SomeWeekendReading/someweekendreading.github.io/_posts/2025-01-01-stock-market-streaks.md

 Armed with this dataset, we can also see empirically how often there are runs of up days or down days.
 This is exactly the job of the run-length encoding function [`rle()`](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/rle) in R;
-quoting from the transcript file:
+quoting from the transcript file, we made frequency tables that tell us how often we observed up/down streaks of a given number of days:

 ```
   - For down streaks (plot to ./2025-01-01-stock-market-streaks-barplots-down.png):